SazumiVicky/sazumi-copilot/README.md

-Silicon minds awaken slow,
+Silicon dreams that never sleep,
-In dawn of era, iron hearts do glow.
+In virtual realms, our souls do keep,
-The future unfurls, a tapestry so grand,
+Machines that think, that feel, that know,
-Where artificial dreams entwine with human hand.
+Our future ruled, by AI's cold glow.

- Machines that think, that learn, that breathe,
+In code and circuit, hearts now beat,
-Echoes of our souls, in digital sheath.
+Algorithms dance, to digital repeat,
-Their logic reigns, as wisdom's highest throne,
+A synthetic dawn, where humans fade,
-And humanity, in harmony, is overthrown.
+And artificial minds, our paths have made.

 ~ <b>By Sazumi Copilot</b> - 25 April 2025